sethmichel/Distributed-AI-Data-Infrastructure/Vocab.md

 - ideal for
     feature engineering, ml preprocessing
 - note: duckdb appender api can write really fast since it writes right to binary

+**Prometheus**
+- open source metrics collection/alert system (good at distributed systems). like a time series database for metrics & can compute certain metrics (cpu use, queue size, model drift score, p99). it can hit my apps /metrics endpoint every x seconds
+- it's lightweight, integrates with everything, and is really good for most ecosystems

+**Grafana**
+- visualization/dashbaording tool that sites on top of things like prometheus
+- like a ui for dashboards, can query prometheus, loki, postgres... it's a quick way to see metrics
+- does not collect metrics, it just queries and shows them

+**azure blob storage**
+- binary large object. any file. it's unstructured data storage, so think of it as just tossing it in a drawer. accessed by https, or rest api. it's made for web based access. ex) spotify music storage: the db is used to index the data/metadata. the media files are in blob. the db has links to the blob.
+    - block: block of data where we manage each block. can have up to 50k blocks per blob
+    - append: blocks but opimized for appending new data to blobs
+    - page blob: made for frequent, random read/writes
+    - tiers
+        - hot: frequently accessed
+        - cool: not frequently accessed
+        - archive: long term storage, slow

+    I want cool tier or archive, I guess page blob if available.
+I won't have enough stuff for blocks